16 Jun Stigma is Only Part of the Mental Health Price Tag

 Mental health patients who do not have access to regular psychiatric services may strain resources at hospital emergency rooms, because these patients often feel they have few alternatives.
 This is partly due to the decentralized nature of mental health services and the deinstitutionalization of mental health patients during the 1960s.
 According to a recent New York Times article, general hospitals will spend $38.5 billion this year caring for patients whose primary issue was a mental health diagnosis or substance abuse, compared to $20.3 billion in 2003.
 Some of these patients require 24-hour watchers to prevent harm to themselves or hospital staff, further straining hospital resources.

 Some health care organizers and policymakers are working to improve access to mental health services and reduce the strain on more general providers.
 In North Carolina, explains the Times, the psychiatric bed shortage and a reduction in funding for mental health services means that the number of patients with mental health issues who entered emergency rooms across the state was twice the national average in 2010.
 Under a new pilot program, however, paramedics are giving patients the option to receive more appropriate care at psychiatric facilities instead of the emergency room.
+In other parts of the world there is the option to be placed in mental health housing for those who need to be in a safe and nurturing environment.
+This encourages positive results when the patients have been placed in the best possible housing following assessment to support their needs.

 The Mental Health Parity and Addiction Equity Act of 2008 now prevents group health plans and health insurance issuers from creating stricter treatment limitations or financial requirements for mental health issues as opposed to other medical/surgical benefits.
 Medicare coverage had offered more limited treatment for mental health issues, but the law began covering a larger share of outpatient medical health services.
 Earlier this year, Medicare began paying 80 percent of the bill for psychological therapy, the same portion it covers for most medical services.